bahtiyartan/troia/docs/36Table.rst

 Sorting & Aggregate
 -------------------

 To sort table variables due to given columns, SORT command is used.
 Its possible to sort rows descending and ascending order due to one or more columns.
+Default sorting is ascending and not case sensitive.
 Basic syntax is below:

 ::